46SX/Hypixel_Bazaar_Scraper/README.md

 # Hypixel Bazaar Scraper
 A real-time data scraper and logger for the Hypixel Skyblock Bazaar.
 Fetches live price data from the official Hypixel API and stores it in a local SQLite database for trend analysis.
 ---
 ## Features
 - Fetches live bazaar data from the Hypixel API every 5 minutes
-- Stores historical price data in SQLite
+- Stores historical price data in SQLite (WAL mode for concurrent reads)
 - Push notifications via ntfy
 - Tracks all bazaar items automatically
+- Order book depth analysis within 1% of top bid/ask
 - No API key required — the Bazaar endpoint is public
 ---
 ## Data Collected Per Item
 | Field | Description |
 |---|---|
 | `buy_price` | Highest buy order (instant sell price) |